carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 ### Library name conflicts

-It's possible that two libraries will use the same namespace scopes, and have overlapping entity names.
+It's possible that two libraries will use the same namespace paths, and have overlapping entity names.
 For example, someone may want to use two separate geometry-related packages that both use the `Geometry` namespace and have `Geometry.Point`.